• ICT

 Step 2:

-• Disabled IPv4 DHCP.
+I accessed the Network>General > TCP/IP setting of my NVR and disabled IPv4 DHCP.
 The IPv4 address which is the IP for the NVR LAN was assigned an address within the subnet of the corporate network.
 The internal IPv4 address was assigned within the subnet used by the cameras.
+I ensured the correct subnet mask in both cases.
+Next, I clicked apply.

 Access your NVR and assign the correct IP address in the correct subnet and Subnet mask.